sukiasian/notes-microservices/notes/README.md

-# 1. Getting started with Users Microservice
+# 1. Getting started with Notes Microservice

 # 1.1.
 Composing docker container

-Switch to users directory from notes-microservices:
+Switch to notes directory from notes-microservices:

-\$ cd users
+\$ cd notes

 Then start a composed docker container by command: